stffrdhrn/adc_preamp/README.md

 # ADC Preamp
 Kicad schematic for opamp based preamp circuit used with my adc_interface project

-I designed this circuit to use with interfacing with my De0 Nano's onboard analog to digital circuit.
+I designed this circuit to use with interfacing with my De0 Nano's onboard analog to digital circuit (ADC).
 The cicuit has the following features
    * 0-50 x Gain
    * Bandwidth (didnt really calculate, but designed for use with audio)
    * Amp requires 12-20V DC supply